What is Keywords Everywhere

 The search volume numbers are questionable but I always used them for comparison purposes and relative order of magnitude type data.
 When browsing I would often glance over and see related keywords as well.
 It was also useful for a quick look to see if the keyword I was searching was a Keyword Golden Ratio (KGR) phrase.

 For those not familiar, KGR keywords are low volume, low competition, keywords that are easy to rank for.
-You divide the number of artcles with the keyword in the title (using the Google allintitile: operator) by the number of monthly searches.
+You divide the number of articles with the keyword in the title (using the Google allintitle: operator) by the number of monthly searches.
 If the quotient is .25 or less and the monthly search volume is less than 300 – it is a KGR keyword.
 We have a full writeup on the KGR technique for more details.

 In addition to finding keywords in page titles with “allintitle:”, there are lots of other things you can do with Google search operators.
 Checkout our favorite 20 Google search operators for affiliate SEO.

 Well, the free party is over.
 Now when you search with Keywords Everywhere without credits on your account you do not get any search volumes.
 You do get a bit of a teaser with a list of related keywords and related searches.
 I was fully prepared to give the company credit.
 They created a product, made it free, generated a loyal user-base, and now are going to monetize that base.
 A modern app strategy that is effective.
 But interestingly the reason for charging was more complicated.

 According to Kevin at Keywords Everywhere, the move to a paid model was to offset the massive amount of bot traffic issues, including the need to “constantly upgrade hardware in order to keep the software functional for our real users.”